Analysis of neutrino oscillation parameters in the light on quantum entanglement: Analysis

 \subsubsection{Entanglement of formation}

+In the first hand we have used the entanglement of formation (EOF) as entanglement measures because from the mathematical expression of EOF we can see that it is directly related to the linear entropy of the individual components of the system which is the fundamental measure of a mixed system \cite{PhysRevA.67.022110}.
+Hence using EOF as a entanglement measures justifiably signifies the mixedness within the neutrino system and the amount of entanglement present in it.
 In the experimental setup of DUNE, as described in the previous section, we first verify entanglement in the framework of EOF, the theoretical aspects of which has been discussed in Section \ref{theory}.
 The accelerator-based neutrino experiment predominantly generates muon-type neutrinos, establishing the initial flavor state as $\nu_{\mu}$ for this study.
 The goal is to quantify the entanglement between $\nu_{\mu}$ and the other two flavor states, $\nu_{e}$ and $\nu_{\tau}$.
 For the initial flavor state $\nu_{\mu}$, the EOF expression simplifies to,

 Here, the first term, $S_{\mu e}$, represents the entanglement between $\nu_{\mu}$ and $\nu_{e}$, while the second term, $ S_{\mu \tau} $, describes the entanglement between $\nu_{\mu}$ and $\nu_{\tau}$.
 The final term, $ S_{\mu(e\tau)} $, accounts for the entanglement of the biseparable state $\nu_{\mu}-\nu_{(e,\tau)}$.
 The explicit expressions for $ S_{\mu e} , S_{\mu \tau} $, and $ S_{\mu(e\tau)} $ are given by: